Updated: Apr 12

 An employee handbook covers the “why” of the company, as well as clarifying expectations of both employer and employee.
 By laying out the groundwork for policies and procedures, it can also protect the company from costly litigation as well as provide a workplace consistency that prevents unnecessary conflict.
 Putting the rules in writing takes the emotion out of some of the less pleasant parts of the employer-employee relationship.
 And one of the less common but not less important benefits of the employee handbook is that it enables your company to run better without you.

 When is there time to put something like this together?
 Well, there’s no time like the present.
 The sooner, the better.
 Don’t wait for conflict to arise or for you to notice a problem with an employee.
 The information you need is all around you – be proactive and start gathering it today.
 “Rome wasn’t build in a day” – your employee handbook doesn’t have to be either.
 Iterations will be needed as your organization grows and software can easily be used to keep track of who has read which version.
-You payroll provider can likely assist with version control, or we really like Kastrack for this purpose.
+You payroll provider can likely assist with version control - Paychex, for instance, offers custom employee handbook services - or we really like Kastrack for this purpose.

 This can and should be an ongoing task that involves contributions by the very employees that it governs.
 While they may not get to decide how many days off they get or policies on compensation, they will likely have great suggestions on what to include based on the questions that they had when they started at the company, or perhaps some that have never been addressed.